Inflectra/rapise-documentation/docs/Guide/object_spy_mobile.md

 ## Snapshot Pane

-This displays a snapshot of what is displayed on the mobile device  being tested.
-The objects in the snapshot are clickable, which allows you to visually select objects from the hierarchy.
+This displays a snapshot of the screen on the mobile device under test.
+The objects in the snapshot are clickable, allowing you to visually select objects from the hierarchy.

 ## Toolbar First Row

-- **Get Snapshot (++ctrl+g++)** - This will connect to the mobile device and get the latest snapshot from the mobile device and display in the right-hand window.
+- **Get Snapshot (++ctrl+g++)** - This connects to the mobile device, retrieves the latest snapshot, and displays it in the right-hand window.
 - **Spy > Disconnect** - This option disconnects the Spy from the mobile device and ends the connection.
-- **Learn Object** - This option is only displayed in Recording mode and lets you take the currently selected object and add it to the [Object Tree](object_tree.md) for the current test.
+- **Learn Object** - This option is only displayed in Recording mode and allows you to add the currently selected object to the [Object Tree](object_tree.md) for the current test.
 It can then be used as a scriptable object in the test.
-- **Spy > Page Source** - This lets you view the source of the mobile device in a text editor such as Notepad.
-It will show the objects in the treeview represented as an XML document.
+- **Spy > Page Source** - This allows you to view the mobile device's source in a text editor, such as Notepad.
+It displays the objects from the tree view as an XML document.
-- **Spy > Go to Url** - This will instruct the mobile device to navigate its built in web browser to a specific URL.
+- **Spy > Go to URL** - This instructs the mobile device to navigate its built-in web browser to a specific URL.
-- **Test Locator** - This will display the [Mobile Test Locator](mobile_test_locator_dialog.md) dialog box that lets you try different locators to resolve specific objects in the object hierarchy.
-It will include options such as using XPath and IDs.
+- **Test Locator** - This displays the [Mobile Test Locator](mobile_test_locator_dialog.md) dialog box, allowing you to try different locators to resolve specific objects in the object hierarchy.
+It includes options such as XPath and IDs.
-- **Profile** - This lets you change the profile of the mobile device you are testing while the Spy dialog is open.
+- **Profile** - This allows you to change the profile of the mobile device you are testing while the Spy dialog is open.
-- **Edit Profiles** - This will open up the [Mobile Settings](mobile_settings_dialog.md) dialog box.
-You cannot be connected to do this.
+- **Edit Profiles** - This opens the [Mobile Settings](mobile_settings_dialog.md) dialog box.
+You cannot be connected to the device to do this.
-- **Context** - This will display either 'Maintenance Mode' or 'Recording Mode'.
+- **Context** - This displays either 'Maintenance Mode' or 'Recording Mode'.

 ## Toolbar Second Row

-The **Mobile Spy** also includes toolbar controls that let you send events to mobile device from Rapise, as if you were actually performing them on the device:
+The **Mobile Spy** also includes toolbar controls that allow you to send events to the mobile device from Rapise, simulating actions as if you were performing them directly on the device:

 ![ribbon\_mobile\_spy\_events](./img/tutorial_mobile_testing15.png)

-This dialog lets you perform the following events on the device:
+This dialog allows you to perform the following events on the device:

-- **Tap** - this will simulate tapping the currently selected object on the device.
+- **Tap** - This simulates tapping the currently selected object on the device.
-- **Press** - this will simulate long tap of 1 second for the currently selected object.
+- **Press** - This simulates a long tap (1 second) on the currently selected object.
-- **Long Press** - performs long press on the currently selected object.
+- **Long Press** - Performs a long press on the currently selected object.
-- **Swipe** - you specify the start and end points of the swipe operation.
-This is useful for simulating a real swipe on the device in a specific direction at a specific location (e.g. on a progress selector).
+- **Swipe** - You specify the start and end points of the swipe operation.
+This is useful for simulating a realistic swipe on the device in a specific direction at a specific location (e.g., on a progress selector).

  ![spy\_dialog\_mobile\_events\_swipe](./img/object_spy_mobile3.png)

-- **Shake** - for devices that support it (e.g. iOS) this simulates shaking the device physically.
+- **Shake** - For devices that support it (e.g., iOS), this simulates physically shaking the device.
-- **Precise Tap** - you specific the specific location on the screen within the bounds of the current object that you will be simulating a tap.
+- **Precise Tap** - You specify the exact location on the screen within the bounds of the current object where a tap will be simulated.

 ![spy_dialog_mobile_events_precise_tap](./img/object_spy_mobile4.png)

-- **Scroll To** - simulates scrolling to the selected object in the device object tree (which may not be visible).
+- **Scroll To** - Simulates scrolling to the selected object within the device object tree (which may not be visible).
-- **Text / Send Keys** - to use this, enter in text in the text box and click 'Send Keys', this sends text to the currently selected object as if you were using the virtual keyboard on the device.
+- **Text / Send Keys** - To use this, enter text in the text box and click 'Send Keys'.
+This sends text to the currently selected object as if you were using the virtual keyboard on the device.
-- **Clear** - select a text box and use Clear to erase text displayed in it.
+- **Clear** - Select a text box and use 'Clear' to erase the text displayed within it.
-- **Accept Alert** - if you have a popup alert on the device, this simulates accepting it.
+- **Accept Alert** - If a pop-up alert appears on the device, this simulates accepting it.
-- **Dismiss Alert** - if you have a popup alert on the device, this simulates dismissing it.
+- **Dismiss Alert** - If a pop-up alert appears on the device, this simulates dismissing it.
-- **Change Orientation** - for devices that support it, this simulates changing the orientation of the device from landscape to portrait (or vice-versa).
+- **Change Orientation** - For devices that support it, this simulates changing the device's orientation from landscape to portrait (or vice-versa).
-- **Execute Script** - *this is not currently supported and is for future functionality*.
+- **Execute Script** - *This is not currently supported and is intended for future functionality*.

 ## Maintenance Mode

-Since Rapise **version 6.2** it is easier to check and update object locators.
-If you launch the spy it will show the object tree in the right side panel.
-You may toggle visibility for the object tree using `Show/Hide Objects` button in the top right corner of the spy.
+Since Rapise **version 6.2**, it is easier to check and update object locators.
+When you launch the spy, it will show the object tree in the right-side panel.
+You can toggle the visibility of the object tree using the `Show/Hide Objects` button in the top-right corner of the spy.

 ![Mobile Spy Maintenance Mode](./img/mobile_spy_maintenance.png)

-To check an object locator simply select the object in the object tree.
-The result of locator test is indicated by an icon.
+To check an object locator, simply select the object in the object tree.
+The result of the locator test is indicated by an icon.

 ![Mobile Spy Object Icons](./img/mobile_spy_object_tree_icons.png){width="186px"}

-If an object is found it will be highlighted on the screenshot and selected in the tree of application objects (left pane).
+If an object is found, it will be highlighted on the screenshot and selected in the tree of application objects (left pane).

-To fix a locator for object that is not found do the following:
+To fix a locator for an object that is not found, do the following:

 1. Select the object in the object tree (right pane)
 2. Select the element on the screenshot or in the application tree (left pane)
-3. Press relearn button on the toolbar.
+3. Press the Relearn button on the toolbar.

 ![Mobile Spy Relearn](./img/mobile_spy_relearn.png)